-When I was young, we had to wait until the bar owner down the street dumped his x-rated magazines in the trash can in the alley.
+When I was young, we had to wait until the bar owner down the street dumped his x-rated magazines in the trash can in the alley to access nudity and porn.
 All the neighborhood kids would check daily.
 Now, you can simply turn on your computer or phone.

 Again, this isn’t everyone that watches TV, shops or surfs the internet, but it’s the problem with way too many.

 I know I’m all over the place right now and I intend to be.
 As I was saying…